Peeperocka/Astrophoto-downloader/README.md

 ### How to install dependencies

-[TODO: tell user where he should get keys, where they should be and how they look like]

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```